 If you are looking for some relaxation time before and after the parks, Disney’s Beach Club Resort may be a good choice for you.

 With multiple pool options for the kids, whirlpool spas for the adults, fine dining, and plenty of activities, this New England-style resort is a charming choice for families.

-It is also conveniently located within walking distance of Epcot and a boat ride from Hollywood Studios, as well as one of the stops on the Skyliner opening this fall.
+It is also conveniently located within walking distance of Epcot and a boat ride from Hollywood Studios, as well as one of the stops on the brand-new Skyliner gondola.

 Rates start at $411 per night.